TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Experiment

-The experiment results are shown in Table \ref{tab:4}.
-First, all the models have much higher TacticACC than their ACC.
-The first reason is that the number of APT techniques far exceeds the number of APT tactics.
-In our experiment, there are 9 APT tactics and 43 APT techniques.
-The second reason is that different APT tactics usually have great differences in behavior patterns, while different APT techniques may have trivial differences in provenance graphs.
+The experiment results are shown in Table 4.
+First, all the models have much higher TacACC than their TechACC and SubACC.
+The first reason is that the number of APT techniques / sub-techniques far exceeds the number of APT tactics.
+The second reason is that different APT tactics usually have great differences in behavior patterns, while different APT techniques / sub-techniques may have trivial differences in provenance graphs.
 Second, TREC outperforms GCN\_S and HAN\_C outperforms GCN\_C.
 It indicates that heterogeneous graphs can better capture the semantics of provenance graphs than homogeneous graphs do.
 The types of system entities and system events are essential information for APT tactic / technique recognition, and thus GCN\_C and GCN\_S would inevitably produce misclassifications when the technique subgraphs of different APT techniques share similar topological structure.
 Third, TREC outperforms HAN\_C and GCN\_S outperforms GCN\_C.
 It shows that matching models are more suitable for our task than classification models.
 In our task, there are a large number of APT techniques with very limited samples for each one, and thus directly training a classification model would easily become overfitting.
 Overall, TREC has the best performance on all evaluation metrics by encoding the technique subgraphs based on heterogeneous graph neural networks and training the model in a few-shot learning manner.

-In the second experiment, we compare TREC with two state-of-the-art methods, i.e., HOLMES\cite{r8} and APTShield\cite{r9}.
+In the second experiment, we compare TREC with two state-of-the-art methods, i.e., HOLMES \cite{r36} and APTShield \cite{r38}.
 First, the two methods are based on heuristic rules designed by referring to attack knowledge Kill-Chain and ATT\&CK, but they only provide the overall design concepts and a part of concrete rules.
 Second, the rules of the two methods cover most APT tactics in Kill-Chain and ATT\&CK, but cannot distinguish the finer-grained APT techniques.
 Therefore, we re-implement the two methods and compare the APT tactic recognition performance with them.
 The details of re-implementation are shown in Appendix B and the overall design concepts of the two methods are as follows.

 (1) HOLMES: It categorizes APT tactics into seven classes based on Kill-Chain.
 It designs a number of rules (called TTP specifications) to map low-level audit logs to an intermediate layer of sensitive activities (e.g., shell execution, sensitive file reading, C\&C commands, etc.), and then it recognizes APT tactics through the correlation analysis of the sensitive activities.